Lufthansa 2012 Case Study Solution and Analysis

 2. Another pro of this option is that word of mouth spread faster among more youthful people and which in turn will bring in new consumers for my products.

 1. Old customers who were connected with Samsung before might not like this new image the business is attempting to represent.

 2 It will sustain more expenditures to rearrange some items and it might not even bring success as the trends change really quickly among the younger market.

 Alternative solution 2.

-2. Its con can produce an extremely unhealthy environment in the workplace, as individuals frequently withstand modification due to the fact that they fear it.
+2. Its con can develop an extremely unhealthy environment in the office, as individuals frequently resist modification because they fear it.

-Recognize the best alternative
+Determine the best option

-Alternative is the best as it clearly has more pros because when a Consumer Lifetime Value is developed the business will profit from it till that consumer is alive and has purchasing power.
-Plus, our target customers are the more youthful generation which are bound to live longer than the present old age individuals.
-Samsung's primary goal is to create commitment amongst its consumers and make them redeemed it from them and even buy their various products.
+First option is the best as it clearly has more pros due to the fact that as soon as a Consumer Lifetime Value is developed the business will make money from it till that customer is alive and has purchasing power as well.
+Plus, our target customers are the younger generation which are bound to live longer than the existing old age people.
+Samsung's main objective is to produce commitment amongst its clients and make them redeemed it from them and even purchase their various items.

 • Targeting younger generation through social marketing, creating a relate to them like Pepsi finish with music.
 And set the expectations achievable and reasonable.